 You have bed bugs.
 Now what?
 You want those bugs gone, and you want them gone right now.
 And that might make you do something you'll regret.
 But you wouldn't be the first person to make a mistake when it comes to bed bugs.
-These are clever insects that have been living with humans since the dawn of time, insects that know how to avoid our attempts to eradicate them.
+These are clever insects living with humans since the dawn of time, insects that know how to avoid our attempts to eradicate them.
 If you want to win this war, you need to know your enemy.
 Here are some things people have tried to do to stop a bed bug infestation and how you can learn from their mistakes.

 Get Rid Of Your Mattress

 When bed bugs appear, it makes sense to think that all you have to do is throw your mattress out.
 The problem with this approach is that bed bugs don't only live in mattresses.
 They live in bed frames, backboards, nightstands, alarm clocks, baseboards, crown molding, outlets, wall voids, and many other locations in a room.
 They also lay their eggs in many places--eggs that do not need the mother to hatch.
 Even if you happen to get rid of many bed bugs by throwing out your mattress, you are likely to continue to have a bed bug infestation.

 Move Items And Spray